suyash-rai/Problem-Solving-Foundations/README.md

 A collection of basic programming and logical problems focused on building strong problem-solving skills, programming fundamentals, and logical thinking.

 Solutions uploaded :-
-1. Basic Maths
+* Basic Maths
-  a.
-Count the number of digits
+  1. Count the number of digits
-  b.
-Print all divisors
+  2. Print all divisors
-  c.
-Reverse of a given number
+  3. Reverse of a given number
-  d.
-Palindrome Number
+  4. Palindrome Number
-  e.
-Armstrong number
+  5. Armstrong number

-2. Alphabet Patterns
+* Alphabet Patterns